aldrinjenson/blog/content/posts/git-autocorrect.md

 ## Conclusion

-I have been using this cool autocorrect feature of git for some days now and I absolutely love it.
-The small few micro seconds it saves by preventing us from not pressing the up arrow and then navigating around to fix typos in our command , can get compounded and become a huge time saver in the long run
+I have been using this cool autocorrect feature of git for some years now and it's really a cool time saver.
+The small few micro seconds it saves by preventing us from not pressing the up arrow and then navigating around to fix typos in our command, can get compounded and become a huge time saver in the long run.

 ### References:

 [Here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) is the official git docs in case you have further doubts.

 P.S.
 Other than the auto-correct, git has got some other cool features as well.
-Be sure to check them out too!
+Be sure to check them out too while you are at it :).

 ![background image](/images/bg/bg1.jpg)